Turborepo

 "my-sveltekit-app#build": {

-// ❌ Changing configuration for the "my-sveltekit-app" workspace
+// ❌ Changing configuration for the "my-sveltekit-app" package

-// from Workspace Configuration in "my-nextjs-app" is not allowed.
+// from Package Configuration in "my-nextjs-app" is not allowed.

 },